canopy-js/canopy-js/README.md

 * Topic2: Hello world.

+[Category A/Category B]

+These are notes.

 ```

-This bulk file would represent the existence of a directory `topics/Category_A` that contained within it two files, `topics/Category_A/Topic1.expl` and `topics/Category_A/Topic2.expl`.
+This bulk file would represent the existence of a directory `topics/Category_A` that contained within it two files, `topics/Category_A/Topic1.expl` and `topics/Category_A/Topic2.expl`, and a second directory `topics/Category_A/Category_B` that contained the file `topics/Category_A/Category_B/Category_B.expl`.
+(Notes that do not have colon or question-mark terminated "key" get put into a "category notes" file named after the enclosing category name, and do not affect the project.)

 You can run start `canopy bulk` to start a bulk session in your default editor.
 If you want to use a visual editor like Sublime Text, you can run `EDITOR='subl -w' canopy bulk` and temporarily change your default editor.
 When you close the editor, your bulk file will be "processed," updating the file system to reflect the changes you made to the file.